Events: stimulating, interactive, free webinars and workshops

 In times of division and loss of understanding ("How can 'those people' believe in that?"), we need to look more closely, with an open mind and heart.

 Make sense of and find peace in today's world through better understanding.
-See the table of contents, and download your copy.
+See the table of contents, and download your copy:

 Learn Tai Chi Chuan Short Form

-Classes in Long Island and NYC
+Classes in Long Island and

 Improve your well-being and vitality.
 You can do this through Tai Chi Chuan practiced with its full historical meaning and benefits.

-Inquiries by advanced students are welcome.
+Inquiries by advanced practitioners are also welcome.

 David B. Alexander has been studying Zen since the age of 20, and Tai Chi Chuan since the age of 25.